DKISTDC/dkist/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!--
 We need to know the the package version you are using.
+Please include the output of the `dkist.system_info() function below, or fill in the details:
 -->

+- DKIST Version:
 - SunPy Version:
 - Astropy Version:
 - Python Version: